Smooth Gowdy symmetric generalized Taub-NUT solutions: The class of smooth Gowdy symmetric generalized Taub-NUT solutions

-All the so far constructed functions can now be lifted to smooth functions on \Sth which are invariant along $\partial_{\rho_1}$ and $\partial_{\rho_2}$ at each $t=0$.
-All these functions are smooth functions on $[-\tilde\delta,\tilde\delta]\times\Sth$ with respect to the coordinates $(t',\theta',\rho_1',\rho_2')$ for some small $\tilde\delta>0$.
-We have thus obtained smooth Gowdy symmetric generalized Taub-NUT solutions in a (possibly small) time interval $0<t\le \delta$.
-The global existence theorem of Chru\'sciel~\cite{chrusciel1990} can now be used to extend the spacetimes to the whole time $t$ interval $(0,\pi)$ as smooth globally hyperbolic Gowdy solutions.
+We have thus obtained smooth Gowdy symmetric generalized Taub-NUT solutions in a (possibly small) time interval $(0, \delta]$.
+The global existence theorem of Chru\'sciel~\cite{Chrusciel:1990ti} (Theorem~6.3 in \cite{Chrusciel:1990ti}, which makes essential use of results by Christodoulou and Tahvildar-Zadeh \cite{Christodoulou:1993vf}) can now be used to extend the spacetimes to the time interval $(0,\pi)$ as smooth globally hyperbolic Gowdy solutions.